mdn/content/files/en-us/web/api/installevent/addroutes/index.md

     - `source`

-      - : An enumerated value or an object specifying how matching resources will be loaded.
+      - : An enumerated value or an object specifying the source from which matching resources will be loaded.
 Possible enumerated values are:

         - `"cache"`
           - : Matching resources will be loaded from a browser {{domxref("Cache")}}.